act-rules/act-rules.github.io/_rules/html-page-title-descriptive-c4a8a4.md

 name: HTML page title is descriptive
 rule_type: atomic
 description: |
-  This rule checks that the first title in an HTML page describes the topic or purpose of that page.
+  This rule checks that the first title in an [HTML web page][] describes the topic or purpose of that page.
 accessibility_requirements:
   wcag20:2.4.2: # Page Titled (A)
     forConformance: true